uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/flow_graph/input_node_body.rst

 =============
 **[req.input_node_body]**

-A type `Body` satisfies the `InputNodeBody` if it meets the following requirements:
+A type `Body` satisfies `InputNodeBody` if it meets the following requirements:

 ----------------------------------------------------------------------